TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 .. note::

-   The constants defined in the :guilabel:`Constants` field of a template are not the same like the top-level object :ts:`constants`.
+   The constants defined in the :guilabel:`Constants` field of a template are not the same like the top-level object :typoscript:`constants`.
 Here you can find the :ref:`top-level constants <tlo-constants>`